DOI-ONRR/doi-extractives-data/_how-it-works/renewables.md

 See a map of [current wind power capacity](http://apps2.eere.energy.gov/wind/windexchange/wind_installed_capacity.asp), [potential onshore power](http://apps2.eere.energy.gov/wind/windexchange/wind_maps.asp), and [potential offshore power](http://apps2.eere.energy.gov/wind/windexchange/windmaps/offshore.asp).

-### Water power
+### Hydroelectric energy

-Water power is the country’s oldest and largest source of renewable energy, [supplying 10% of U.S. electricity generation from 1950-2015](https://energy.gov/sites/prod/files/2016/10/f33/Hydropower-Vision-10262016_0.pdf).
+Hydroelectric energy is the country’s oldest and largest source of renewable energy, [supplying 10% of U.S. electricity generation from 1950-2015](https://energy.gov/sites/prod/files/2016/10/f33/Hydropower-Vision-10262016_0.pdf).

-Water power technologies capture the power of flowing water and turn it into electricity.
-The most common type of hydroelectric power plants are impoundment facilities, which use dams to store water in reservoirs.
+Hydroelectric technologies capture the power of flowing water and turn it into electricity.
+The most common type of hydroelectric power plants are dams that store water in reservoirs.
 Water released from the reservoir spins a turbine, which in turn activates a generator to produce electricity.

 ### Biomass